 In summary they are:

-- Intersection improvements, general delineation and line marking upgrades, and widening of lanes and road shoulders (including removing hazards from clear zones) to improve safety and access for all road users (particularly in the section closer to the ACT border)
+- Other targeted road safety works including intersection improvements, general delineation and line marking upgrades, and widening of lanes and road shoulders (including removing hazards from clear zones) to improve safety and access for all road users (particularly in the section closer to the ACT border)